apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fans praying for Jim Carrey’s family after heartbreaking news**
+**Bullet strikes Southwest Airlines plane without injuries at Dallas airport**

-You can read more about it [here](https://www.pennlive.com/entertainment/2024/11/fans-praying-for-jim-carreys-family-after-heartbreaking-news.html).
+You can read more about it [here](https://apnews.com/article/dallas-texas-bullet-hits-airplane-southwest-airlines-19feb604518202ef544ce0102e3ea2c3).

 ## Requirements
 - Python 3.8